noellimx/forager-cluster/README.md

+# Requirements

+A live GKE cluster and access via `kubectl`.

+# Dependencies

 # Notes

-- Each template should be in its own file, otherwise terraform may not update the state properly.
+- Each helm template should be in its own file, otherwise terraform may not update the state properly.

+# Access
+`kubectl port-forward svc/argocd-server -n argocd 8080:443`